sense-finance/sense-v1/README.md

     1. inherits from `Token`
     2. adds `maturity`, `divider` and `adapter` address variables
     3. defines `collect()` (which calls `Divider.collect()`) and overrides `transfer()` and `transferFrom()` to also call `collect()`

+When Series are initialized, Zeros and Claims are deployed and they take the same number of decimals as the their Target token (which cannot be >= 18 decimals).

 ### Modules
 A Collection of Modules and Utilities for Sense V1